sussmanbu/ma4615-fa22-final-project-hello-world/content/about.md

 Fangzhou is an undergraduate student majoring in Human Physiology and minoring in Mathematics.
 Github account: https://github.com/chengfz2001

 ## Zehao Zhou (Leo)
-Leo is an undergrad major in Math & Statistics.
+Leo is an undergrad major in Math & Statistics. <br />
 Github account: https://github.com/leozzh0926

 <!-- Please leave in the information below -->